 - The author must explicitly express the desire for the manuscript to be examined for the award ceremony.

-- In the event of a publication by multiple authors written declaration of consent from the co-authors is required to declare that the work may be submitted for the prize and that in case of winning the prize the lead author shall be the sole recipient of the award.
+- In the event of a publication by multiple authors written declaration of consent from the co-authors is required to declare that the work may be submitted for the prize and that in case of winning the prize the author who submits the work shall be the sole recipient of the award.

 The prize is only awarded to the same person once.